paulhopkins11/minikube-ami/README.md

 # newsoft-tooling-ami

-This projec builds a simple ami containing:
+This project builds a simple ami on top of Ubuntu containing:

 * awscli
 * docker